-This course is part of a series of three courses, where you will learn to use state-of-the-art modeling tools of the Human Brain Project Brain Simulation Platform to simulate neurons, build neural networks, and perform your own simulation experiments.
+This course is part of a series of three courses, where you will learn to use state-of-the-art modeling tools to simulate neurons, build neural networks, and perform your own simulation experiments.
 These tools include the latest Blue Brain data management tools including Blue Brain Nexus.
 We invite you to join us and share in our passion to reconstruct, simulate and understand the brain!

 What you’ll learn

 - Discuss the different types of data for simulation neuroscience

 - How to collect, annotate and register different types of neuroscience data

 - Categorize different classification features of neurons